isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 knowledge for medical directors of EAS.</p>
 </li>
 <li>
-<p>EMS Leadership for SCDF Commanders – With the increasing demand of the
+<p>EMS Leadership for SCDF Commanders – With the increasing demand for national
-national EMS, firemen from SCDF are cross-trained as EMTs.
-This course offers commanders from SCDF an oversight of EMS.</p>
+EMS, SCDF firemen are cross-trained as EMTs.
+This course offers SCDF commanders an oversight of EMS.</p>
 </li>
 </ol>
 <p></p>